 Trust the Feeling When You Find Them

-Something about the way I talked about their venue, or asked what they were most nervous about, or laughed at the right moment.
+Often you’ll know, not after a long deliberation, not after a spreadsheet comparison of packages, but within the first 5 minutes of a consultation call with a photographer.
+Something about the way they described the photos they’ve taken at your wedding venue, or they asked you what you were most nervous about, or you shared a good laugh together.
 A sense that this person actually cares.
 That they’ve done this before and they’ll take care of you.

 That feeling is not irrational.
 It is the entire point.
 You cannot manufacture connection, and the photographs from your wedding day will reflect the presence or absence of it in every single frame.